influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/https_setup.md

 ## Requirements

-To enable HTTPS with InfluxDB, you'll need an existing or new InfluxDB instance and a Transport Layer Security (TLS) certificate (also known as a Secured Sockets Layer (SSL) certificate).
+To enable HTTPS with InfluxDB, you need a Transport Layer Security (TLS) certificate, also known as a Secured Sockets Layer (SSL) certificate.
 InfluxDB supports three types of TLS certificates:

-* **Single domain certificates signed by a Certificate Authority**
+* **Single domain certificates signed by a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority)**

     Single domain certificates provide cryptographic security to HTTPS requests and allow clients to verify the identity of the InfluxDB server.
+    These certificates are signed and issued by a trusted, third-party Certificate Authority (CA).
     With this certificate option, every InfluxDB instance requires a unique single domain certificate.

 * **Wildcard certificates signed by a Certificate Authority**